 “Those people, out of negligence, killed my sister.
 They let her die,” she said fuming.

 Laboratory results obtained by The ICIR showed that she was also been treated for malaria at the time the hospital was also treating her for pneumonia and an unidentified heart infection that they had diagnosed through a scan.

-Due to her experience in the government hospital, The ICIR gathered that Kafayat before her death, had pledged to start a campaign against the inhuman treatment meted out to patients in the hospital in order to call attention to the issue.
-She was hopeful the conversation she planned to stir will draw attention of all stakeholders, her sister recounted.
+Due to her experience in the government hospital, The ICIR gathered that Kafayat before her death had pledged to start a campaign against the inhuman treatment meted out to patients in the hospital in order to call attention to the issue.
+She was hopeful the conversation will draw the attention of all stakeholders, her sister recounted.

 Hospital’s management defence—a delayed prescription did not kill her

 Uche Ufomah, the medical director at Asokoro District Hospital dressed in African prints fabric, accompanied by the head nurse, Mrs Nengel and the Head Physician, Clinical Services Asokoro District Hospital, Nnabuche Chidi, invited this reporter to her office.

 At her office, the MD preferred that Dr Nnabuche Chidi speak to The ICIR, expressing her discomfort at having her voice on tape.

 “I would prefer you don’t record anything.
 Hear from us and make up your mind on what you need to do,” she said.